SSDeepthiKatta/ASE-LAB2/README.md

 •	Home Page created with Directions and Weather between two Cities using Google API's.

 Task 3:
+Check the Quality of Code in JSLint.

+Task 4:
 Create Repository in GitHub.
 •	Source is dumped into the Source code folder.
 •	Screenshots are given in Documentation folder.